spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 2. Create a custom key there (for example, `price_key`).
 3. Pass the `custom_key` column as the suffix.

-## 7. Models and Facade
+## 7. Models and facade

-At this point, you can complete the publish part.
-Follow the standard conventions and let publishers delegate the execution process through the Facade to the models behind.
+At this point, you can complete the publishing part.
+Follow the standard conventions and let publishers delegate the execution process through the facade to the models behind.

-To do this, create Facade and model classes to handle the logic of the publish part as follows.
+To do this, create facade and model classes to handle the logic of the publish part as follows.

-Find the Facade methods below:
+The Facade methods are:

 - `writeCollectionByHelloWorldEvents(array $eventTransfers)`